RSIA-LIESMARS-WHU/LSHBOX/README.md

 #include <lshbox/dbqlsh.h>
 ```

-According to the test, Double-Bit Quantization Hashing and Iterative Quantization performance very good and are superior to other schemes.Iterative Quantization can get high query accuracy with minimum cost while Double-Bit Quantization Hashing can achieve better querry accuracy.
+According to the test, Double-Bit Quantization Hashing and Iterative Quantization performance very good and are superior to other schemes.
+Iterative Quantization can get high query accuracy with minimum cost while Double-Bit Quantization Hashing can achieve better query accuracy.